Your browser is no longer supported

 Strategic Plan

 In addition, since its founding, Emmanuel College has been a constituent school within Victoria University and has maintained a close relationship with the University of Toronto.
 This university context has enhanced the quality of theological education at Emmanuel.
-Further, in 1944, Emmanuel associated with a few other theological colleges, and by 1970, this federation had emerged as the Toronto School of Theology (TST).
+Further, in 1944, Emmanuel associated with a few other theological colleges and by 1970, this federation had emerged as the Toronto School of Theology (TST).
 This federation places all of Emmanuel’s activities firmly in an ecumenical context.
-In 2010, Emmanuel launched its new Canadian Certificate of Muslim Studies program, which became the Muslim focus in the Master of Pastoral Studies program.
-In 2015, Emmanuel introduced the Diploma in Buddhist Mindfulness and Mental Health and then the Buddhist focus in the Master of Pastoral Studies program.
+In 2010, Emmanuel launched its new Canadian Certificate of Muslim Studies program, which became the Muslim focus in the Master of Psychospiritual Studies (formerly Master of Pastoral Studies) program.
+In 2015, Emmanuel introduced the Diploma in Buddhist Mindfulness and Mental Health and then the Buddhist focus in the Master of Psychospiritual Studies program.
 Both initiatives provide a new and important multifaith dimension to theological education in Toronto.

 These relationships, both the historical and the more contemporary, provide the backdrop for this strategic plan.
 The work they have enriched will continue.
 Alongside these historic commitments, the fulfillment of these strategic objectives will benefit church, university, social justice agencies, and other publics, and improve the quality of theological education offered at Emmanuel College.